kubernetes/enhancements/keps/sig-node/5304-dra-attributes-downward-api/README.md

 ### Workload Discovery

-The presence of `{driverName}-metadata.json` indicates the driver supports this feature.
-If the application requires this information and it's not present, it should error.
-Applications can enumerate `*-metadata.json` files in the request directory to discover metadata from all drivers.
+The presence of `{driverName}-metadata.json` indicates metadata from that driver is available for this request.
+Absence may mean deferred metadata not yet written (e.g. network driver writing from NRI hook).
+Applications enumerate `*-metadata.json` in the request directory; if required metadata is missing, error or wait as appropriate.

 ### Schema version handling